The Experiences You Can’t Miss On A First Trip To Paris

 Kristen walking through cobbled street of Montmartre

-Most visitors go to Montmartre to see the Sacré-Cœur Basilica or to watch a show at Moulin Rouge.
-Over the years the neighborhood has become more touristy and expensive, but there are still some lovely hidden gems once you got off the main streets and away from the main square called Place du Tertre.
-Here’s what you should see in Montmartre:
+Thanks to the Sacré-Cœur Basilica, the Moulin Rouge and significant gentrification, Montmartre has become infinitely more touristy and expensive in recent years.
+But there are still some lovely hidden gems to unearth once you got off the main streets and away from the Place du Tertre.

-• Sacré-Cœur Basilica – Entrance is free, but its 8,00€ to climb the dome
+• Sacré-Cœur Basilica – Entrance is free, but it’s 8,00€ to climb the dome

 • Moulin Rouge – Birthplace of the can-can dance and Europe’s first cabaret shows